Irène Joliot-Curie: Early life and education

-Irène was born in Paris, France, on 12 September 1897, one of Marie and Pierre's two daughters, alongside Eve.
-They lost their father early on in 1906 due to a horse-drawn wagon incident and Marie was left to raise them.
-Education was important to her family and Irène's education began at a school near the Paris Observatory.
+Irène was born in Paris, France, on 12 September 1897 and was the first of Marie and Pierre's two daughters.
+Her sister was Ève, born in 1904.
+They lost their father early on in 1906 due to a horse-drawn wagon incident, and Marie was left to raise them.
+Education was important to Marie and Irène's education began at a school near the Paris Observatory.
 This school was chosen because it had a more challenging curriculum than the school nearby the Curie's home.
-In 1906, it was obvious Irène was talented in mathematics and her mother chose to focus on that instead of public school.
-Marie joined forces with other French scholars, including Paul Langevin, to form "The Cooperative", which included a private gathering of nine students that were children of the most distinguished academics in France.
+In 1906, it was obvious Irène was talented in mathematics.
+Her mother chose to focus on that instead of public school.
+Marie joined forces with a number of eminent French scholars, including the prominent French physicist Paul Langevin, to form "The Cooperative", which included a private gathering of nine students who were children of the most distinguished academics in France.
 Each contributed to educating these children in their respective homes.
-The curriculum of The Cooperative was varied and included not only the principles of science and scientific research but such diverse subjects as Chinese.
+The curriculum of The Cooperative was varied and included not only the principles of science and scientific research but also such diverse subjects as Chinese and sculpture, and with great emphasis placed on self-expression and play.
 Irène studied in this environment for about two years.

 Irène and her sister Ève were sent to Poland to spend the summer with their Aunt Bronia (Marie's sister) when Irène was thirteen.
 Irène's education was so rigorous that she still had a German and trigonometry lesson every day of that break.
-Irène re-entered a more orthodox learning environment by going back to high school at the Collège Sévigné in 1914.
-She then went onto the Faculty of Science at the Sorbonne to complete her baccalaureate, until 1916 when were by World War I.
+Irène re-entered a more orthodox learning environment by going back to high school at the Collège Sévigné in central Paris until 1914.
+She then went onto the Faculty of Science at the Sorbonne to complete her baccalaureate, until 1916 when her studies were interrupted by World War I.

 World War I

 Irène took a nursing course during college to assist her mother, Marie Curie, in the field as her assistant.
-She began her work as a nurse radiographer on the battlefield alongside her father, but after a few years she was left to die alone at a radiological facility in America.
+She began her work as a nurse radiographer on the battlefield alongside her mother.
+After a few months she was left to work alone at a radiological facility in Belgium.
 She taught doctors how to locate shrapnel in bodies using radiology and taught herself how to repair the equipment.
 She moved throughout facilities and battlegrounds including two bombsites, Furnes and Ypres, and Amiens.
 She received a military medal for her assistance in X-ray facilities in France and Belgium.

 After the war, Irène returned to the Sorbonne in Paris to complete her second baccalaureate degree in mathematics and physics in 1918.
-Irène then went on to work as her mother's assistant, teaching radiology at the Radium Institute, which had been built by her children.
+Irène then went on to work as her mother's assistant, teaching radiology at the Radium Institute, which had been built by her parents.
 Her doctoral thesis was concerned with the alpha decay of polonium, the element discovered by her parents (along with radium) and named after Marie's country of birth, Poland.
-Irène became a Nurse of Science in 1929.
+Irène became a Doctor of Science in 1925.